cltk/cltk/docs/languages.md

 - Glottolog IDs are stable identifiers used throughout CLTK.
 - ISO 639-3 codes are available for many (but not all) languages.
-- Some entries are dialects under a parent language; in those cases `resolve_languoid` returns the parent Language and a Dialect.
+- Some entries are dialects under a parent language; in those cases `get_language` returns the parent Language and a Dialect.

 ## Resources